chiarammatti/CS-502-project/README.md

 ## Data Loading
 The dataset used was sourced from the RSNA 2023 Abdominal Trauma Detection Challenge and uploaded from Kaggle to Google Cloud Storage (GCS) using the provided `fix_and_load_data.py` script.
 To avoid future errors, during the uploading process the mandatory "Modality" attribute of DICOM files was added, as many of the provided images where missing it.
-Subsequently, to be able to work with 3D models, all the DICOM files were converted into NIfTI format and uploaded back to Google Cloud Storage, using `???`.
+Subsequently, to be able to work with 3D models, all the DICOM files were converted into NIfTI format and uploaded back to Google Cloud Storage, using `nifti_conversion.py`.
-To direcly have access to GCS ????.
+To direcly have access to GCS bucket please follow [this link](https://console.cloud.google.com/storage/browser/rsna-competition-2023).

 ## Usage